The Haute Bøhemian

 Cartagena is known for its stunningly beautiful restaurants with incredible food at shockingly affordable prices.
 You can find delicious street food in colonial squares just as easily as you can find a 21-course tasting menu at one of Cartagena’s many fine dining restaurants….. read more

-Hope this is helpful, as always if you have questions or want specific recommendations on yacht rentals, best restaurants, bars, or hotels, in Cartagena, Colombia, put them in the comments and I'll respond to all of them.
+As always, if you have any questions or want specific recommendations leave them in the comments and I’ll respond.